-- 1. Take Standardized Tests.
-All juniors need to take either the ACT or SAT this spring.
-Students are encouraged to take both tests and see which exam they do best on.
-They are then encouraged to take that exam again by June. - Attend College Fairs.
-All juniors and parents should attend a college fair this year.
+- 1. Take Standardized Tests again if needed. - Attend College Fairs.
 Our office will continue to notify students and parents of upcoming fairs in the area.
-There is a College Fair at ECC on October 1st.
-The Christian College Fair will be held at HCA on October 7th in the evening, and parents and students are encouraged to attend. - 3.
+The ECC Fair will be held on October 1.
+The Christian College Fair will be held at HCA on October 7 in the evening, and parents and students are encouraged to attend. - 3.
 Meet College Reps.
-Juniors should talk with college reps that visit HCA during lunch. - 4.
-Give your best academic performance.
-The junior year is crucial in terms of academic performance.
-It is very important that junior grades be the strongest of their high school career, as most colleges will make their initial admissions decision based on grades earned through junior year ONLY!
-A positive grade trend (grades improving over time) is a great sign to admission offices. - 5.
+Seniors should talk with college reps that visit HCA during lunch. - 4.
+Finish strong; final GPA will determine scholarships awarded. - 5.
 Visit College Campuses.
-Complete the majority of your visits to colleges or universities before the end of next summer.
+Complete the majority of your visits to colleges or universities